Duckyu/CE558_Team2/README.md

 ## Schedule
-* until Oct.
-5th
-- [ ] randomly select the pointcloud for waypoint generation will be implemented
+- [ ] randomly select the pointcloud for waypoint generation will be implemented(until Oct.
+5th)